 Persistence and courage made Ganesha the leader of all beings, earning him the foremost position among all gods.
 Ganesha's story teaches us that we need to be true to our duties.
 We should not fear powerful obstacles in our path.
 If we value the trust placed in us and perform our duties wholeheartedly, we will be rewarded with the respect and love that we deserve.

 One day, Saint Narada comes to visit Lord Shiva and Goddess Parvati with a mango.
 He calls it the 'fruit of wisdom' and says that whoever eats the mango will be blessed with eternal wisdom.
 But, to reap the benefits, the fruit must be consumed whole without splitting it.
 Shiva and Parvati plan to give it to one of their two sons, Ganesha or Karthikeya.
 To decide who deserves the fruit, Narada sets up a competition.
 Both the sons have to go around the world thrice and whoever finishes first will win the fruit.
 Confident about winning the race, Karthikeya mounts his peacock vehicle, and swiftly flies away.
-Ganesha realises that if he uses his own vehicle, the mouse, he would definitely lose.
+Ganesha realizes that if he uses his own vehicle, the mouse, he would definitely lose.
 He immediately puts his mind to work.
 He happily circles his parents thrice.
-Then, he proudly declares that his parents, Shiva and Parvati, are his world and for him there is nothing beyond them.
+Then, he proudly declares that his parents, Shiva and Parvati, are his world and for him, there is nothing beyond them.
 Impressed, his parents gift him the 'fruit of wisdom'!

 One day, Sage Vyasa comes to Lord Ganesha asking for his help in writing the epic, Mahabharata.
 The sage wants Lord Ganesha to write the epic as he dictates it to him.
-Lord Ganesha agrees on the condition that he will not stop writing once he starts, and that the sage should dictate it continuously without a pause.
+Lord Ganesha agrees on the condition that he will not stop writing once he starts and that the sage should dictate it continuously without a pause.
 Sage Vyasa, being a wise man, adds a twist to it.
 He tells Lord Ganesha that he should understand the meaning of every verse before writing it down.
 The exercise begins as agreed.
 Every time the sage needs a break, he deliberately throws in a tough verse.
-Lord Ganesha pauses and takes the time to analyse and understand the verse.
-Sage Vyasa uses this time to recoup and organise more verses in his head.
+Lord Ganesha pauses and takes the time to analyze and understand the verse.
+Sage Vyasa uses this time to recoup and organize more verses in his head.
 The writing continues.
-Unfortunately, Lord Ganesha’s writing quill breaks due to the continuous writing.
+Unfortunately, Lord Ganesha's writing quill breaks due to continuous writing.
 In order to keep his promise of writing without a pause, Lord Ganesha, without any hesitation, breaks half of his tusk and uses it to write.

 This story shows why Lord Ganesha is called the remover of obstacles.
 No obstacle is too big for us to overcome.
 Lord Ganesha teaches us the importance of keeping one's word.
 All we require is a committed mind and determination.
 If we have the right mindset, there is nothing we cannot achieve.